10/2015 – present

 “Flows and Undercurrents: Dimensions of (Im)mobility in North America,” GSNAS Graduate Conference 2016, Freie Universität Berlin

-Helen Gibson is a historian of American civil rights.
-Her research interests include the intersection of the histories of citizenship and incarceration in the United States and the limits of consumption-as-citizenship in postwar American society.
-She is currently researching the historical relationship between civil rights and automotivity within the intersecting arenas of American capitalism, the American legal system, and American race relations.
-In her dissertation project entitled, “Automotive Culture and Citizenship in America: the Racial Dynamics of Postwar Consumerism,” she explores the unique circumstances faced by African Americans in the twentieth-century American pursuit of freedom through driving.
+Helen's research interests include the intersection of the histories of citizenship and incarceration in the United States and the limits of consumption-as-citizenship in American society.
+She is currently researching the historical relationship between civil rights and automotivity within the intersecting arenas of consumer capitalism, the American legal system, and race relations.
+In her dissertation project entitled, “Joyriding across the Color Line: Automotivity and Citizenship in the United States, 1895-1939,” she explores the unique circumstances faced by Black Americans in the twentieth-century American pursuit of freedom through driving.

 "Felons and the Right to Vote in Virginia: a Historical Overview" in The Virginia News Letter 91, no. 1 (January 2015): 1-9.
 (Link to article)